bcorfman/arcade_actions/README.md

 # ArcadeActions

-A Python library that ports the Cocos2D Actions system to Arcade 3.x, providing a powerful and intuitive way to animate sprites with time-based actions.
+A Python library that ports the Cocos2D Actions system to Arcade 3.x, providing a powerful and intuitive way to animate sprites.

 ## Features